crmiguez/crmiguez/README.md

 ### Hi there 👋

 Hi everyone!
 I am Candida Rodriguez (@crmiguez) from Ourense, Galicia, Spain.
-I am a web developer, business developer, programmer and CS Engineer in Software Developer.
-My interests range from technology to programming.
+I am a web developer, business developer, programmer and CS Engineer in Complex Software Developing branch from University of Vigo.
+My interests range from technology, programming to engineering.
 I am also interested in design, entrepreneurship, and reading.

 🔭 I’m currently as a Junior Software Engineer at Indra. 🌱 I am also currently learning Angular, AngularJS and Python.